hackolade/docs/Studio/v6x.md

 \- Hive:&nbsp; added support for forward- and reverse-engineering of DISABLE NOVALIDATE

-\- MongoDB version 5 and higher: added support for Time Series collections
+\- MongoDB version 5 and higher: added support for Time-Series collections

 \- OpenAPI and EventBridge Schema Registry: added support for media type including dots